How can Retailers Offer a Customer Experience with a Hybrid Workforce?Michael Curran

 While the whole picture may look challenging for remote retail teams, in reality, providing a hyper-personalized customer experience is simply about gathering data and delivering the most adequate user experience according to this data.

 A few easy ways to collect data are through customer feedback and complaints.
 Listen to their likes or concerns, and tweak your customer experience accordingly.
-Additionally, you can use data collection tools, such as Google Analytics and heat mapping, to track down your users behavior and make informed decisions to refine and personalize your customer experience.
+Additionally, you can use data collection tools, such as Google Analytics and heat mapping, to track down your users behaviour and make informed decisions to refine and personalize your customer experience.
 Over time, remote retail teams can use this data to cross-reference demographic data and to find patterns, which will eventually be used to develop personalized experiences.

-3) Offer Multiple Shopping Channels
+3) Offer Multiple Shopping Channels Through Hybrid Workforce

 It’s a no-brainer: customers should have the option to shop through multiple channels, be it online, in-person, or through an app.
 This allows consumers to access and buy your products when they feel ready and where they feel more comfortable.
 IDC Retail Insights found that this added layer of flexibility can increase customer lifetime value by as much as 30 percent when compared to customers buying through only one channel.